adh30/Stata_Tweedie/readme.md

 # Stata_Tweedie

+Implements a Tweedie family in Stata's glm command.

 ## Why the Tweedie Model with Log Link is Appropriate for Modelling White Matter Hyperintensities

-White matter hyperintensities (WMH), commonly quantified from neuroimaging data, are widely used as markers of small vessel cerebrovascular disease and brain ageing.
-These outcomes typically exhibit a **highly right-skewed distribution**, with a substantial proportion of individuals having values close to or exactly zero.
-This combination presents challenges for standard regression modelling approaches.
+White matter hyperintensities (WMH) are widely used as markers of brain small vessel disease.
+WMH volumes typically exhibit a **highly right-skewed distribution**.
+In some cases, such as younger people or regional WMH volume there may be a substantial proportion of individuals with zero volumes.
+This combination presents challenges for most Generalized linear models (GLMs)  modelling approaches.

 ---

-## Distributional Challenges
+## Distributional issues

 WMH volumes are non-negative and typically characterised by: